 Passumpsic Bank Portable Planetarium

-Our portable dome has a diameter of 16 feet, and can seat up to 25 adults or 35 young children.
-Presentations by qualified Fairbanks Museum staff as a live, engaging look at the sky, with three show offerings:
+Sail around the night sky, learn about the mythology of constellations, and fly with your group to Mars, Jupiter,Saturn, or the Sun and back all from the comfort of your own institution.
+Our portable dome has a diameter of 16 feet and can seat up to 25 adults or 30 young children.
+Fairbanks Museum educators will give a live, engaging look at the sky, with three show offerings:

 - Quiet, indoor room.

 - Clean, swept floor.